v1ggs/gulp-website-builder/README.md

 ### Gulp

--  watch for file changes and run the appropriate task on ach file change (save, delete, new file)
+-  watch for file changes and run the appropriate task on each file change (save, delete, new file)
 -  restart gulp on any config change and apply new settings
 -  tasks don't break on plugin errors (gulp-plumber)
 -  web server with streaming CSS files on change, and reloading page on HTML and JS change